Nagios consulting and hands-on support

 What is Nagios?

-• Configurable alerting, notifications, and escalation rules
+• Configurable alerting, notifications, and escalation policies

 • Status dashboards and views for centralized operational visibility